CookingWithCale/WikiSpy/docs/RAD/SystemModels/Scenarios/UseCaseSearchHistoryForKeyword.md

 ***Flow of Events***

-**1.** ActorA wants to search through a pages history for all contributions with the word 'China' to find mentions of China that have been scrubbed out.
+**1.** Star wants to search through a pages history for all contributions with the word 'China' to find mentions of China that have been scrubbed out.

 **2.** TheSystem loads the SearchHistoryScreen.

-**3.** ActorA inputs the word 'China' into the search input.
+**3.** Star inputs the word 'China' into the search input.

 **4.** TheSystem searches for all contributions with the word "China" in them creates a collection of search results of history banned user contributions.